Asian thirst drives demand for 2,500-euro cognac

 The number of buyers of Louis XIII, which sells for an average price of 2,500 euros a bottle, is a closely guarded secret, as are the levels of Remy’s eau de vie stocks.

-Those wanting to purchase limited-edition aged cognacs, like the three-litre Jeroboam variety, form waiting lists just like fashionistas do for some designer handbags.
+Those wanting to purchase limited-edition aged cognacs, like the three-liter Jeroboam variety, form waiting lists just like fashionistas do for some designer handbags.

-Asia accounts for 60 percent of sales at Remy Martin and its top market is China, where it commands the No. 3 spot in volume terms behind Hennessy, owned by LVMH (LVMH.PA) and Diageo (DGE.L), and Martell, owned by Pernod Ricard (PERP.PA).
+Asia accounts for 60 percent of sales at Remy Martin and its top market is China, where it commands the No. 3 spot in volume terms behind Hennessy, owned by LVMH and Diageo, and Martell, owned by Pernod Ricard.

 Chinese businessmen out on the town often mix VSOP with soda, fruit juice or green tea.
 As they climb the social ladder, they move to XO categories which tend to be drunk during formal dinners and given as gifts for the Chinese New Year.